 Reverend Esson Simbeye of Chingola, for example, says the K10 billion KCM has been ordered to pay for polluting the Mushishima stream is inadequate but will at least serve as a ‘wake-up call’ for mining companies to stop polluting the environment with impunity.

 Zambia Environmental Management Agency (ZEMA) principal information and communications officer Irene Chipili is upbeat about the judgment.

 “As ZEMA, we are happy with the judgment because this has shown that we carried out our work in accordance with the provisions of the law then using the Environmental Protection and Pollution Control Act (EPPCA).
 For that reason, we were exonerated in this case,” Mrs Chipili said.

 ZEMA was until April this year operating under the EPPCA which has since been repealed and replaced with the Environmental Managment Act (EMA).
 One of the reasons for this amendment related to the weak provisions in the EPPCA which the EMA has now taken care of.

 “In comparison with the EPPCA, the EMA provides for enhanced public participation in environmental management.
 It provides for an option for both ZEMA and members of the public to sue for damages following pollution, and this is the provision that was used by Chingola residents,” Mrs Chipili said.

 “We would like to encourage more of such vigilant actions from members of the public because environmental protection should not be a preserve of enforcement agencies alone.

-KCM head of public relations Joy Sata said KCM is a responsible company which has adopted global best-practices and complies with all local regulatory requirements on environment, health and safety.
+KCM head of public relations Joy Sata said KCM is a responsible company that has adopted global best practices and complies with all local regulatory requirements on environment, health and safety.